25th Infantry Division Leader Breveted

+Adams, who first met Gaspard while he was matriculating the Captain’s Career Course, went on to say, "What I admire most about Colonel Gaspard is that he is someone that will stay in my life as long as I’m alive; he is not someone you work for and you forget."

+Although the rest of his Army career is uncertain, Gaspard said he is up to the challenge of whatever remains in store for him.

-Col. Joshua Gaspard, G3 operations officer, 25th Infantry Division, standing next his wife and children after getting promoted to coronel gives a speech to thank everyone who showed up to his promotion on Schofield Barracks, Hawaii, Nov.
-13 2020.
-Gaspard is one of the first officers in the U.S. Army to get a brevet promotion in over 100 years.
-When asked about how it feels to be promoted to a colonel, Gaspard jokingly states “I don’t feel like a colonel because colonels are old, and I’m not old.”
+When asked about how it feels to be promoted to colonel, Gaspard jokingly stated, “I don’t feel like a colonel because colonels are old, and I’m not old.”

 |Date Taken: